ewang184/heygen_takehome_task/README.md

 Also, there is some crackling heard throughout the video due to the time-warping of the sentences.
 I attempted to address this issue by doing audio re-synthesis with a vocoder, with limited success.

+Another issue is that the lipsync generation, even after switching to a more lightweight model, is still quite slow.

 Finally, some of the resources I used require different versions of the same python libraries.
 This results in using multiple venvs and switching between them, and the ease of using the program can be improved here.